jammyegg/cse15l-lab-reports/lab1.md

 2c.
 An example of using the cat command with a path to a directory as an argument would be if the current path is /home/lecture1, then cat messages/ would print an error message stating that messages/ is a directory.

 3a.
 An example of using the cd command with a path to a file as an argument would be if the current path is /home/lecture1, then cd fr.txt would print an error message stating that fr.txt does not exist as a file or directory.
 3b.
-An example of using the ls command with a path to a file as an argument would be if the current path is /home/lecture1, then ls fr.txt would
+An example of using the ls command with a path to a file as an argument would be if the current path is /home/lecture1, then ls fr.txt would print an error message stating that fr.txt cannot be accessed as it does not exist as a file or directory.
 3c.
+An example of using the cat command with a path to a file as an argument would be if the current path is /home/lecture1/messages, then cat fr.txt would print the contents within the file, "Bonjour le monde."